 Start by finding a prison officer vacancy on the find a job page.

 Click ‘View job & apply’ to read the job description and apply.

 Enter important personal details, such as nationality and your right to work in the UK.
 We use these to check you’re eligible to be a prison officer.

-You will be invited to complete two tests – the scenario-based test, presenting you with different situations you might face as a prison officer, and the numerical test.
+You will be invited to complete the scenario-based test, presenting you with different behavioural and numerical scenarios you might face as a prison officer.
+This takes on average 25 minutes to complete.

-We use these to check you have the basic numeracy skills and behaviours expected of a prison officer.
+We use this to check you have the basic numeracy skills and behaviours expected of a prison officer.

 We will let you know immediately if you pass the first stage of the online tests.